jamesditrapani/BGP-CA/README.md

 ```

 ## Importing class
-When importing the class, run using the `import_from()` function.
+When importing the class, run using the `grab_information()` function.
 This will currently only take an IP address and return the raw JSON data

 ### Code example
 ```python